 Lateral uterine perforation at the time hysteroscopy is a rare, but potentially dangerous complication.
 The overall rate of hysteroscopic complications is low and diagnostic procedures have a lower rate than operative.
-Most perforations occur during insertion of the hysteroscope, tend to be located in the fundus, and are usually self-limited and less serious.
-Procedure type affects risk, and adhesiolysis has higher complication rate than polypectomy.
+Most perforations occur during insertion of the hysteroscope, are located at the fundus, and are self-limited and less serious.
+Procedure type affects risk, and procedures that include adhesiolysis have higher complication rates than simple polypectomies.

-The uterine artery is the main source of blood to the uterus, along with anastomoses from the vaginal artery.
-Severe bleeding from lateral uterine perforations, albeit rare, can have catastrophic consequences.
+The main blood supply to the uterus comes through the uterine artery, along with anastomoses from the vaginal artery.
+Lateral uterine perforations, while rare, can lead to severe bleeding and catastrophic consequences.
 These perforations can be managed by laparoscopy or laparotomy, and may require emergent hysterectomy.
-The risks are related to the underlying cause of the damage to the lateral wall.
 If there is any concern for damage to surrounding organs, the threshold for directly visualizing the pelvis and bowel should be low.
 Lateral wall uterine perforations can lead to the development of a retroperitoneal hematoma, and cervical perforations can result in significant immediate or delayed bleeding.
 Laparoscopy or laparotomy may be needed to determine the extent of damage, including bowel or bladder injury.

-Laparoscopic suturing of a perforation, placement of sutures during laparotomy, hysterectomy, or uterine artery embolization may be necessary.
-Keeping an open line of communication with the anesthesia team is also critical, especially as fluid overload or embolism may accompany the perforation.
-Any damage to the uterine vasculature may increase the chance of fluid overload as there is now an easier portal of entry for the distention media.
+Suturing of a perforation, either laparoscopically or via laparotomy, hysterectomy, or uterine artery embolization may be necessary.
+Clinicians must keep an open line of communication with the anesthesia team, especially as fluid overload or embolism may accompany the perforation.
+Damage to the uterine vasculature may increase the risk of fluid overload, as such damage can enable entry of distention media into the vasculature.

 There is no evidence that the addition of antibiotics in these cases improves outcomes.